alvinmarshall/Nagies-Edu-Center/README.md

 This is a school portal application designed for Nagies-Angels with focus on easy to use, continually developed to keep parents informed of their child's learning and progression in class.
 Teachers are able to share Report card, assignment, notice, etc to parents.
-Parents can also communicate easily with various course teachers on their child's performance on in class.
+Parents can also communicate easily with various course teachers on their child's performance in class.

 ## Features
 - [x] InApp messaging